craftcms/docs/docs/4.x/control-panel.md

 - **Find and Replace:** Search for (and replace) a string across all element content.
 - **Migrations:** View (and apply) pending migrations, or view a history of all previously-run content migrations.

-Plugins may register their own utilities, with a corresponding permission for each.
+Plugins can [register utilities](./extend/utility-types.md), and Craft will give each one a corresponding permission.

 ::: danger
 Access to utilities should be granted only to trusted users, especially the innocuous _System Messages_ pane.
 Messages can include arbitrary Twig code, which effectively gives the author access to the entire Craft API—including the ability to modify their own permissions.